 AUDITS & ASSESSMENTS

-In FY 2019/20, we conducted 631 audits and 71 engagement visits or training sessions.
-The majority of these activities were conducted by our internal responsibility team who endeavour to build trust in our ongoing partnerships and drive continuous improvement.
+In FY 2021/22, we conducted 601 ethical trading audits and 28 engagement activities.
+The majority of these activities were conducted by our internal Responsibility team who endeavour to build trust in our ongoing partnerships and drive continuous improvement.

-The audit and assessment programme covers all our finished goods facilities and their sub-contractor supply chains, and 70% of our raw material supplier mills, tanneries and trim or component facilities.
+The audit and assessment programme covers all our finished goods facilities and their subcontractor supply chains as well as raw material suppliers covering over 40% of our finished products.

 We continue to review our own business operations and procurement procedures to ensure that risks of modern slavery are considered.